 Use to support the body as the weather cools and fluctuates - to help fortify digestion, support lung health and energize so that your body can efficiently defend against the pathogens it will encounter this cold & flu season!
 Can be added to a bone broth or soup stock, or drank as a tea.
 More info here

 As needed, for tummy soothing, as a sleep aid or calming nerves any time of day – all ages (safe for kids - only small amount of peppermint)

 Gentle & balancing, supports healthy liver and hormone function, with a hint of nuttiness from milk thistle, and sweetness from licorice, for any time of day

 A variety of anti-histamine herbs support the immune system to reduce seasonal allergy symptoms (if started 2 months prior to usual symptom onset) - also a daily tea for anyone seeking an uplifting, nutritious and calming tea.

 Customized Medicinal Teas: custom blends are typically provided as part of a treatment protocol when a patient sees me for a naturopathic visit (if you are interested in a tea, please ask me at or before your next visit!).

 Looseleaf teas are available for purchase in 85g bags.

 Tea purchases can be made online (please email email@example.com with your order and I will provide an invoice you can pay with VISA or etransfer) Please note: all teas are pickup only - by appointment!
-Pick up at Northstar Naturopathic Clinic, 804 Bloor St. W. near Christie St in Toronto.
+Pick up your order at The Freeman Clinic, 804 Bloor St. W. near Christie St in Toronto.

 *Other holiday drinks/gifts available are listed here